Peter Landon, FAIA, LEED AP · firstname.lastname@example.org

 Maggie Jarr is the Community Outreach Coordinator at Landon Bone Baker Architects.
 She holds a Bachelor of Science in Architectural Studies from the University of Illinois in Urbana-Champaign.
 Maggie leads the firm’s locally and nationally recognized Community Workshop.
 The 6-week summer program employs high school students and college-age mentors to study building design and initiate change in their neighborhood through environmental assessment studies and community asset mapping.

-Maggie is a volunteer with the Chicago Architecture Foundation and Consortium for Careers in Design and Construction.
+Maggie is a Masters Candidate in Urban Planning and Policy at the University of Illinois-Chicago.
+She volunteers with the Chicago Architecture Foundation and Consortium for Careers in Design and Construction.

 Josh Mings · email@example.com